GIVE: Structured Reasoning of Large Language Models with Knowledge Graph Inspired Veracity Extrapolation

 \subsection{Inner-group connections}

-Firstly, considering each $N_x^i$ in Section \ref{sec:entity group construct}, we induce connections between each queried entity and its other semantically-similar concepts in its own entity group.
-The purpose of this step is to inspire LLM to conduct divergent thinking on the related similar concepts, not only focus on the queried entity itself.
-The hard problem of inducing relationships directly between two queried entities is released to finding any possible relations between two sets of similar concepts.
+Focusing on each $N_x^i$ in Section \ref{sec:entity group construct}, we establish links between the queried entity and its semantically related concepts within its entity group.
+This aims to prompt the LLM to explore related concepts broadly, rather than focusing solely on the queried entity.
+The challenge of directly inducing relationships between two queried entities is addressed by identifying possible links between two sets of similar concepts.
+We employ the LLM to suggest relationships between the queried entity and each in-group concept.
+All such knowledge are appended to an affirmative knowledge set.
+Consider an entity group with 1 queried entity and $p$ additional KG concepts $N_x^k = \{e^k_x, {y^k_x}_1,{y^k_x}_2,...,{y^k_x}_p\}$, for $1 \leq m \leq p$:

-To this end, we utilize LLM to openly fill in the relationship between the queried entity and each of the in-group concept.
-In other words, the richness of corpus of the external knowledge base serves as an intermediate to inspire the LLM to expand the possible relation set $\mathbb{R}_x$.